DaveBenham/VenomModules/README.md

 This is the input that triggers the Rungler.
 It expects a bipolar clock input, with a high state detected above +1V, and a low state below -1V.

+If oversampling is enabled, then interpolation of square unipolar clock input will have enough "bounce" to reset to a negative state.
+But square unipolar clocks will not work if oversampling is off.
+Nor will unipolar sine or triangle waves work regardless of oversampling status.
+There is a "Unipolar clock input" module context menu option available to work with any unipolar clock input.

 The Clock input is normaled to the Oscillator 2 pulse output.

 #### XOR output